kubeflow/kubeflow/ROADMAP.md

 ### Themes and Major Features

-* Maturation of Version 2 (V2) Protocols in KFServing and KFPipelines
+* Maturation of Version 2 (V2) Protocols in KFServing and Kubeflow Pipelines
 * Increased use of metadata for pipeline orchestration and model performance monitoring
+* Kubeflow Pipelines - introduce [emissary executor (Alpha)](https://www.kubeflow.org/docs/components/pipelines/installation/choose-executor/#emissary-executor) which no longer depends on docker container runtime.
 * KFServing User Interface with model details, logs, yaml
 * Reduce redundant code in training operators and Kubeflow’s web apps
 * Faster, better builds with more CI/CD - Katib, Training Operators, Notebooks